 - RSS-101 Application for Authorization to Use Radioactive Material

 Individuals wanting to use radioactive materials for animal research must also complete the RSS-101 Section 9 Form.

 Authorized users and their lab personnel are responsible for conducting contamination surveys to verify the laboratory is free of radioactive contaminants, documenting and maintaining the contamination survey results, and having the contamination results available to RSS and the Nuclear Regulatory Commission inspectors.
 Use the following documents to conduct and record contamination surveys.

 NOTE: Authorized users may record the results of the contamination survey on the Radioactive Contamination Survey Record or in their own log book.

 Authorized users are required to track each radionuclide purchased from time of purchase until the time of disposal.
 The Radionuclide Receipt, Utilization and Disposal Record Form can be used to track this information.

+Training is required by state and federal regulations.
+Users of radioactive materials must take the Radiation Safety Orientation Course to acquaint them with any associated hazards.
 In addition, each year after taking the Radiation Safety Orientation course, radioactive material users must take the Annual Refresher Training course to review radiological safety protocols and requirements.
 After completing the annual training, they must document that they have done so by signing the Annual Refresher Training Acknowledgment Form and filing it in the their authorized user’s Radiation Safety Manual and Records binder.